Exploring public views on assisted dying

 Expert facilitation and support are key to running a voting process that helps to explore creative dissent, address conflict resolution, and facilitate consensus building, without the voice of the minority being silenced.
 Facilitators also bring critical skills for ensuring that the Jury group functions well and that the deliberative space is used to its full potential.

-What questions will the Jury consider?
+What questions did the Jury consider?

-The overarching questions the Jury will consider are:
+The overarching questions the Jury considered were:

 1. Should the law in England be changed to permit assisted dying?

-• What are the most important reasons in favour of permitting assisted dying?
+- What are the most important reasons in favour of permitting assisted dying?

-• What are the most important reasons against permitting assisted dying?
+- What are the most important reasons against permitting assisted dying?

 2. If the law is changed to permit assisted dying in England, what should it include?
 What should it exclude?